-9.3.7 Malawi Library and Information Consortium (MALICO)
+10.3.7 Malawi Library and Information Consortium (MALICO)

 MALICO was established on 7 May 2003 and launched its VSAT Network, giving academic connectivity from north to south of Malawi in 2005, leveraging 4 VSATs purchased with the support of OSISA, World Bank and Dossani Trust.
 It pioneered the establishment of the Malawi Research and Education Network.
 It contributes to the subscription of eResources and the production of local and relevant content for Malawi's repositories.
+Workshop have been organised in Malawi to develop Open Access policies for research organisations.